Representation Theorems for Indefinite Quadratic Forms Revisited: Introduction

 Our new results related to the Representation Theorems (i) and (ii) are as follows.

-As a consequence of (i), we prove the First Representation Theorem for block operator matrices defined as quadratic forms, provided that the diagonal part of the matrix has a bounded inverse and that the off-diagonal form perturbation is relatively bounded with respect to a closed positive definite form determined by the diagonal entries of the matrix (Theorem \ref{off} below).
-This result provides a far reaching generalization of the one obtained previously by Konstantinov and Mennicken in \cite{KonMenn}.
+As a consequence of (i), we prove the First Representation Theorem for block operator matrices defined as quadratic forms, provided that the diagonal part of the matrix has a bounded inverse and that the off-diagonal form perturbation is relatively bounded with respect to a closed positive definite form generated by the diagonal entries of the matrix (Theorem \ref{off} below).
+This theorem provides a far reaching generalization of a result obtained previously by Konstantinov and Mennicken in \cite{KonMenn}.

 In this context, we also revisit the Lax-Milgram theory for coercive closed forms (cf., \cite[Theorem IV.1.2]{Evans}) and show that the coercivity hypothesis yields the representation \eqref{forma} (Theorem \ref{cor:1} below).